Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Introduction

 The above three Shafarevich sets are related as follows:

-The first main result of the paper is the following, which gives a positive answer to Conjecture \ref{conj1} for all hyper-K\"ahler varieties, \textit{upon fixing the deformation type}.
+The first main result of the paper is the following, which gives a positive answer to Conjecture \ref{conj1} for all hyper-Kähler varieties, \textit{upon fixing the deformation type}.
 The statement is in a more general setting: we allow finitely generated field extension $F$ of $\QQ$ instead of just a number field $K$, the role of the ring of $S$-integers in $K$ is played by a finitely generated normal domain $R$ with fraction field $F$, and the good reduction condition is stipulated only for prime ideals of height 1.
 See Section \ref{sec:ShafarevichSets} for the precise definitions of various Shafarevich sets.
 In the general notation, the previous $\Sha_M(K,S)$ corresponds to $\Sha_M(K, \mathcal{O}_{K,S})$.

 \begin{theorem}[{Unpolarized Shafarevich conjecture in a deformation class}] Let $R$ be a finitely generated $\ZZ$-algebra which is a normal integral domain with fraction field $F$.
-Let $M$ be a deformation type of hyper-K\"ahler varieties with $b_2\neq 3$.
+Let $M$ be a deformation type of hyper-Kähler varieties with $b_2\neq 3$.
 Then there are only finitely many $F$-birational isomorphism classes in $\Sha^{\ess}_M(F,R)$.\\ If $b_2\geq 5$, then $\Sha^{\ess}_M(F,R)$, and hence $\Sha_M(F,R)$, is a finite set. \end{theorem}

-The finiteness of deformation classes of hyper-K\"ahler manifolds in a given dimension is unknown.
+The finiteness of deformation classes of hyper-Kähler manifolds in a given dimension is unknown.
 Nevertheless, Huybrechts \cite{Hu03} proved such a finiteness result upon fixing the Beauville--Bogomolov form.
-This has been strengthened by Kamenova \cite{Ka19} in the following form:
+This has been strengthened by Kamenova \cite{Kamenova2018a} in the following form:

-\begin{theorem}[Huyberchts, Kamenova] There are only finitely many deformation classes of complex hyper-K\"ahler manifolds, with given Fujiki constant and given discriminant of the Beauville--Bogomolov form. \end{theorem}
+\begin{theorem}[Huybrechts, Kamenova] There are only finitely many deformation classes of complex hyper-Kähler manifolds, with given Fujiki constant and given discriminant of the Beauville--Bogomolov form. \end{theorem}